Return-To-The-Roots/s25client/README.md

 - liblua5.2-dev (linux, i.e from contrib)
 Most of them can be installed with the package manager.

+### Prerequisite MacOSX:
+ - cmake
+ - git
+ - boost
+ - sdl
+ - sdl_mixer
+ - gettext (make sure it is in your path with e.g. `brew link --force gettext`)
+ - miniupnpc
+All of them can be installed via homebrew

 ### Steps:
 ```
 git clone --recursive https://github.com/Return-To-The-Roots/s25client s25client